Shannon G. Bassett

 Shannon Bassett, MAUD, BARCH, MRAIC

-Her writing on both China’s explosive urbanization and its changing landscape, as well as shrinking cities and the post-industrial landscape in North America, has been published in Topos, Urban Flux and Landscape Architecture Frontiers Magazine (LAF) and Canadian Architect.
+Her writing on both China’s explosive urbanization and its changing landscape, as well as shrinking cities and the post-industrial landscape in North America, has been published in Topos, Urban Flux, Landscape Architecture Frontiers Magazine (LAF) and Canadian Architect.

 Her work has also been displayed at the BUGAIK International Architectural Exhibition (Busan Ulsan Gyeongnam Chapter of Architectural Institute of Korea).
 She was awarded a National Endowment for the Arts grant for (Re)Stitch Tampa.
 Ensuing from this research platform was the publication, “(Re)Stitch Tampa: Designing the Post-War Coastal American City through Ecologies", published by ACTAR.

 Shannon has taught at the University at Buffalo, the University of South Florida and Wentworth Institute of Technology in Boston.
-She has practiced architecture at award-winning practices in Boston and Ottawa.
-With the National Capital Commission in Ottawa she was also a junior architect for the Official Residences Section and a junior urban planner for the Long-Range Planning Division for community outreach on several high profile urban design projects, including the LeBreton Flats Redevelopment.
+She has practiced architecture at award-winning firms in both Boston and Ottawa.
+With the National Capital Commission in Ottawa, Shannon worked as a Junior Architect for the Official Residences Section and as a Junior Urban Planner for the Long-Range Planning Division for community outreach on several high profile urban design projects, including the LeBreton Flats Redevelopment and Confederation Boulevard.
 She was appointed by the Mayor of Ottawa and Ottawa City Council to serve as an Advisor to the City of Ottawa Planning Adivsory Committee.
-Shannon is specifically advocating for the implentation of green infrastructure and design excellence in the proposed future Masterplan 2031 for the City of Ottawa.
-She serves as an Elected Board Member of the Building Techology Educator's Society.
-She also serves as an appointed member on the Sustainable Built Environment Committee (SBEC) for the Ontario Association of Architects (OAA), as well as a Faculty Senator on the Laurentian University Senate.
+Shannon is specifically advocating for the implentation of green infrastructure and design excellence for the proposed future Masterplan 2031 for the City of Ottawa.
+She serves as an Elected Board Member of the Building Techology Educator's Society, and an appointed member on the Sustainable Built Environment Committee (SBEC) for the Ontario Association of Architects (OAA), as well as a Senator on the Laurentian University Senate.
 In 2011 she was awarded the Pullara Award by the American Institute of Architects (AIA) for her demonstrated leadership and service to both the profession and the community.